 Who Shouldn’t Use Benzodiazepines

-Benzodiazepines are generally not recommended for older adults because of the risk of cognitive impairments that may lead to accidents or falls.
+Benzodiazepines are generally not recommended for older adults because of the risk of cognitive impairments and an increased risk of accidents and falls.

 Because of their potential effect on breathing, benzodiazepines are less often used in people who have obstructive sleep apnea.
-Benzodiazepines should not be used by patients who are also taking opioid drugs.
+Benzodiazepines should not be used by patients who are also taking opioid drugs or other sedatives.

 Antidepressants treat the mood disorder depression.
 Because these medications can have a sedative effect, they have also been used as sleep aids.